-HABITAT: Pastures, agricultural fields, roads, railways, trails, and disturbed areas.
+Pastures, agricultural fields, roads, railways, trails, and disturbed areas.

-IMPACTS: With the deep tap root, competes aggressively for water and nutrients.
+With the deep tap root, competes aggressively for water and nutrients.
 Large quantities of leaves can be toxic to livestock.
 The sharp spines of the seed bur can injure the mouth and digestive tract or feet of animals.

+digestive tract or feet of animals.
 The sharp spines pierce bicycle tires and can injure people and pets.

 - Manual Control: In most situations, puncturevine is best controlled by hand removal, using gloves, or by hoeing to cut the plant off at its taproot.
-Remove plants to prevent seed spread. - Biological Control: Seed weevil, (Microlarinus lareynii) - Chemical Control: Herbicide can be used.
+Remove plants to prevent seed spread. - Biological Control: Seed weevil (Microlarinus lareynii) - Chemical Control: Herbicide can be used.